 As a result, many children are already suffering from chronic pain in the hands, back, neck and shoulders as well as repetitive motion injuries such as carpal tunnel syndrome.
 When the spine is distorted by heavy loads, vertebrae may misalign leading to pinched nerves, sprained tendons, spastic muscles, physical compensations, and difficulty with breathing.
 Fast forward a few decades: Your children may wind up experiencing the same debilitating and degenerative conditions that you are currently trying to suppress with drugs or surgery.
 Is there a better way?

-As an expert in pediatric chiropractic, spinal biomechanics and neurology, I invite you to schedule a thorough spinal check up for your children today.
-Preventive healthcare starts in childhood to maximize potential for life.
+As an expert in pediatric chiropractic, spinal biomechanics and neurology, I invite you to schedule a thorough spinal check-up for your children today.
+Preventive healthcare starts in childhood to maximize the potential for life.